 7 High Street

 Former florist shop now a long, narrow micropub with a servery at the rear behind which real ales and ciders are sold on gravity dispense from a temperature controlled cool room cellar.
 Prosecco, gin, vodka, fruit juice and local Chapel Down wine are provided for those who prefer them.
-Cold food may be supplied with 3 or 4 days notice and is available on Thursday and Friday.
-Local CAMRA Branch Pub Of The Year and Cider Pub Of The Year 2019.
+Cold food may be supplied with three or four days notice and is available on Thursday and Friday.
+Local CAMRA Branch Pub Of The Year and Cider Pub Of The Year 2019 to 2021.
 Kent Cider Pub Of The Year 2019.
 Alternative contact telephone number is 07917 252585.
 Takeout service provided.

 - White Horse

 Cranbrook's only true local with a wine bar-style layout, lively atmosphere and friendly staff.
 The bar is surrounded on three sides.
 A large-screen TV shows sports with smaller TVs around.
 There are four en-suite letting rooms.

 - George Hotel Stone Street Cranbrook TN17 3HE (01580) 713348